 As part of Community Milestone 1, municipalities are also required to forecast GHG emissions to a specified year, based on permanent-resident population growth.
-However, this is problematic and unrepresentative in producing a business as usual forecast.
-The Township of Carling is currently experiencing a decline in its population permanent residents (2016)3.
-This population decline would therefore demonstrate that GHG emissions would decrease naturally as the permanent-resident population shrinks, a situation which can logically be assumed to be untrue, given the influence seasonal residents have over the production of GHG emissions in the Township of Carling.
-As a result, an alternative metric using annual residential property growth rate was developed to capture seasonal resident's influence of community GHG emissions in the Township of Carling.
-With an average annual residential property growth rate of 0.63%, community GHG emissions are expected to increase 9.2% by 2030 if no actions are taken to reduce GHG emissions.
-This will result in community GHG emissions totaling 14,703 tonnes of CO2e in the year 2030.
-Figure B shows the TC's expected community GHG emissions growth if business continues as usual.
+With a 1.58% annual population growth rate, the Township of Seguin's community GHG emissions are expected to increase 24.5% by 2030 if no actions are taken to reduce GHG emissions.
+This will result in community GHG emissions totaling 65,603 tonnes of CO2e in the year 2030.
+Figure B shows the Township of Seguin's expected community GHG emissions growth if business continues as usual.